 As long as there is demand for a good or service, there will be supply.
 If some people want to drink alcohol, alcohol will be sold.
-If some people want to hire prostitutes, others will enter that profession.
+If some people want to hire prostitutes, others will enter the profession.
 If some people want to use drugs, drugs will be manufactured and sold.
 The market exists and, right or wrong, moral or immoral, legal or illegal, so long as there is someone who wants to buy something, there will be someone who seizes upon the opportunity to provide it.

 My third point concerns property rights.
-A property owner's right to use his property as he sees fit will trump his neighbor's desire for him to do something else in the majority of cases.
-If the use of one's property is done in a manner which truly constitutes aggression against his neighbor, there may be grounds to seek a change of behavior or even restitution (if calculable and articulable harm has been done), but this requires very specific and egregious action to occur.
+A property owner’s right to use his property as he sees fit will trump his neighbor’s desire for him to do something else in the majority of cases.
+If the use of one’s property is done in a manner that truly constitutes aggression against his neighbor, there may be grounds to seek a change of behavior or even restitution (if calculable and articulable harm has been done), but this requires very specific and egregious action to occur.

 Excessive noise could be considered a violation as could harmful emissions, but these things would need to be documented and found to be truly harmful by an objective standard before they could be used as a justification to seek behavior modification or restitution.